 Municipal obligors continue to seek out the lowest-cost capital to finance their infrastructure and operating needs.
 One of the more recent developments in municipal finance is the burgeoning bank loan segment of the municipal market.
 In 2014 new bank loans were estimated to constitute over 20% of market activity.
-This significant growth necessitates that the market be provided with more consistent and uniform disclosure, because obligors increasingly use a variety of financing types in their capital financing.
+This significant growth demands that the market be provided with more consistent and uniform disclosure, because obligors increasingly use a variety of financing types in their capital financing.
 Because disclosure requirements vary among different debt types, the inconsistency creates gaps in the dissemination of information.

-When publicly issued debt is outstanding, consistent and uniform disclosure, regardless of the financing vehicle, is crucial to sustaining a well-functioning municipal market.
+Consistent and uniform disclosure, regardless of the financing vehicle, is crucial to sustaining a stable municipal market.
 Until bank loans are included in disclosure regulation (in which case this RBP would become obsolete), the NFMA's recommended best practice to municipal obligors is to provide the investors with access to bank loan information as outlined above.
-Important risks to address in any bank loan disclosure include, but are not limited to, increases in debt, contingent liquidity risk, refinancing risk and reduced security for existing bondholders.
-If bank loans and the pertinent credit risks continue to be opaque to investors, they will have to consider that lack of information in future purchasing decision, which may contract the universe of buyers and impact the obligor's cost of capital.
+Important risks to address in any bank loan disclosure include, but are not limited to, increases in debt, contingent liquidity risk, refinancing risk, reduced security for existing bondholders, and transferability risk.
+If bank loans and the pertinent credit risks continue to be opaque to investors, they will have to consider that lack of information in any purchasing decision, which may lead to fewer bidders and a higher cost of capital.

 For over 30 years, the NFMA has had a primary focus on improving disclosure in the municipal marketplace.
 Great strides have been made as a result.
-Over the last three decades, there may have been no greater challenge to uniform market disclosure than that presented by the lack of flexibility in current disclosure regulations, allowing new debt instruments to be used without corresponding disclosure rules, as has happened with bank loans.
+Over the last three decades, there may have been no greater challenge to uniform market disclosure than that presented by the lack of flexibility in current disclosure regulations, allowing new products to be introduced without corresponding disclosure rules, as seen in the unregulated world of bank loans.
 By following these best practices, we believe the marketplace can address this challenge.